Mahim1997/wQFM-2020/README.md

 ## Installation
 <!-- UL -->
-* There is no installation required to run wQFM.jar
+* There is no installation required to run wQFM-v1.jar

 * To download, use either of the following approach:

-    * You can clone/download the whole repository and use required scripts and wQFM.jar to run the application.
+    * You can clone/download the whole repository and use required scripts and wQFM-v1.jar to run the application.

-    * Alternatively, you can also download and extract the "wQFM-package.zip" file which contains relevant scripts for generating embedded-weighted-quartets and running wQFM.jar
+    * Alternatively, you can also download and extract the "wQFM-April-2021-package.zip" file which contains relevant scripts for generating embedded-weighted-quartets and running wQFM-v1.jar

 * wQFM is a java-based application, and hence should run in any environment (Windows, Linux, Mac, etc.) as long as java is installed.

 * To generate embedded-weighted-quartets, python needs to be installed.

-Also, Linux is required for using the tool "triplets.soda2103".
+* Also, Linux is required for using the tool "triplets.soda2103" to generate embedded-weighted-quartets.

 ## Running the application.
 <!-- OL -->